next-hat/documentation/docs/guides/nanocl/get-started/orientation-and-setup.md

 > **Tags** <br />
 > documentation, guides, nanocl, get started, orientation and setup

+#### Welcome!
+We are excited that you want to learn Nanocl.

+This page contains instructions on how to get started with Nanocl. <br />
+In this tutorial, you’ll learn how to:

+- Basic knowledge about what `container image` `namespace` `cargo` and `cargo instance` are.
+- Run a `container image` as a `cargo`.
+- Patch a `cargo`.
+- Configure a `proxy rule`.
+- Use `state configuration` file for fast deployment

 This tutorial assumes you have a current version of Nanocl installed on your machine. <br />
-If you do not have Nanocl installed, see [how to install it](/docs/setups/nanocl/readme.md).
+If you do not have Nanocl installed, see [how to install it](/docs/setups/nanocl/linux/ubuntu.md).

 ## Start the tutorial